AdamLi111/ponder/README.md

-Steps to run
+# Steps to run

-Activate the venv
+follow the steps in the python sdk to set up, robot must be on same wifi connection